Blood Sugar Control

 Insulin, a hormone made by the pancreas, helps your body turn blood sugar (glucose) into energy.
 Without insulin, your body can’t use or store glucose properly for the necessary bodily functions.
 Instead, the glucose remains in your blood.
 When there is excess glucose in the blood, a condition called insulin resistance develops, reducing the ability of the cells to absorb and use blood sugar for energy.
 In people with insulin resistance, the cells are unable to use the hormone insulin effectively, leading to high blood sugar levels.

-Control Blood Sugar Levels
+How To Control Blood Sugar Levels

-2. Make your calories count
+2. Make your calories count with whole foods

 -

-3. Add superfood spices to your diet
+3. Add superfood spices to your daily diet

-4. Avoid nutritionally poor foods
+4. Reduce intake of nutritionally poor foods

 It is best to avoid or reduce the intake of certain foods that are usually nutritionally poor.
 Some of these include: